bonomani/devmon/docs/OVERVIEW.md

+# Overview
-# A Quick Overview of How Devmon Works
+A quick overview of how Devmon works

 ## Initialization
 - Devmon starts by reading the list of hosts to monitor from its database.